 Dave's Verdict On Touring Panniers and Bicycle Trailers On A Bike Tour

-Having used both, I can honestly say that I would never go back to using a trailer again!
+Having used both, I can honestly say that I would never go back to using bicycle trailers for touring again!

 I found the whole set-up inconvenient from day one, when I had to pack it up to fly it out to Alaska, through to the last day, when it acted as an anchor as I pushed my bike through a mud bog.